 Father, thank you for calling us to increasing faith.
 Please keep working on us.
 Get rid of all our double mindedness until we possess the kind of faith that changes the world.
 Amen.

-Go Deeper — Since faith comes by hearing, and hearing is enhanced by the Word of God, combine your prayers with Scripture as you seek a closer walk with God.
+Throughout the Day: Since faith comes by hearing, and hearing is enhanced by the Word of God, combine your prayers with Scripture as you seek a closer walk with God.